 Once you have the preference choices, it’s then time to decide on the dates you want to go, and your budget.
 This will help you narrow down your ski chalet search.
 Typically a catered chalet for a week will range somewhere between £400 and £900 per person, depending on the deals available, and the type of chalet you go for.

 Also bear in mind you may have to pay for ski hire (if you’re not taking your own), which is usually around £120 for the week, and your lift pass, which varies depending on the ski area, but is usually £200 – £300 for the week.
 With money for apres ski and souvenirs, a catered chalet ski holiday is generally around the £1000 mark.
+Check out my post on booking a short break ski holiday for more information.

 WHAT YOU GET WHEN YOU PAY FOR A CATERED CHALET HOLIDAY